 I tried to reconstruct my comfortably safe worldview with the tools I’d been taught were the most powerful: good behavior and prayer.
 I knew I wasn’t really the good girl I seemed to be.
 I was a picky eater, I argued with my sister, and I was lazy about chores.
 So I tried hard to be better, to be so worthy that no one else I loved would be taken away.
 The effort was a useful distraction from my preoccupation with big questions about death, meaninglessness, and infinity.

 And I prayed, fiercely and in my own way, using pictures in my head and silent words.
 It was a gamble because I was no longer sure that God existed or if He did how on the job He was, but I had to do my best to keep my family alive.
-Here’s how the keep-them-alive game worked.
+Here’s how my keep-them-alive game worked.
 If I thought of people I loved I had to pray for them.
 This was somewhat less burdensome at school because I was busy.
 It was overwhelming when my parents went out for the evening.
 I thought of my mother and father constantly, each time silently praying that they would come home safely.
 I summoned up images of my parents driving, chatting with their friends, driving home, then walking in the door.
-My whole body could feel the relief of that imaginary return.
+My whole body could feel the relief of their imaginary return.
 But as the evening wore on my prayers got more fervent and I took up a position watching cars go down the street.
-They were always later than I expected, probably because I was constantly willing them home.
+Their return was always later than I expected, probably because I was constantly willing them home.
 As soon as their car pulled in the driveway I ran to bed, feeling a sense of blessed completeness I couldn’t explain.
 They were back.
 Everything was okay.
-It was exhausting.

 It was exhausting.